wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

 ## Artisans, group buys, and Massdrop

-If you are interested in elevating your keyboard to art, [Jelly Key][16] provides handmade limited-run single keycaps which are expensive but gorgeous.
+If you are interested in elevating your keyboard to art, [Jelly Key][16] provides handmade limited run single keycaps which are expensive but gorgeous.

 Given that keyboards require massive physical production, a lot of niche products require "group buys" which sometimes also happen on [Massdrop][8].
 This is basically a pre-order system where the order isn't fulfilled until enough people pre-order to make it economically viable to do a production run.